RBastos36/Point-Cloud-Object-Classifier/README.md

 To train the aforementioned classifier, it was used the [Washington RGB-D Object Dataset](https://rgbd-dataset.cs.washington.edu/dataset/).
 Therefore, it was used:
 - [RGB-D Object Dataset](https://rgbd-dataset.cs.washington.edu/dataset/rgbd-dataset_pcd_ascii/) - this is a point cloud dataset of each object used to train the model;
 - [RGB-D Scenes Dataset V2](https://rgbd-dataset.cs.washington.edu/dataset/rgbd-scenes-v2/) - this a point cloud dataset of each scene, where each object to test the model was retrieved.

+To develop this project, a dataset splitter was used to divide the dataset files into training, validation, and testing sets.
+In order to prevent the model predictions from becoming biased, objects for testing were selected manually.
+This decision was made because, within each dataset folder, the object is the same.
+This division can be found in the [README file in the data folder](data/objects_off/README.md).

 ---
 ## Libraries Used